 Some private schools offer financial aid based on a family’s income, assets, debts, number of children in tuition-based schools and extenuating circumstances, such as high medical bills.
 There’s no income cutoff, so don’t assume you won’t qualify.
-If your family’s expected contribution is less than tuition, the school may make up the difference, according to the National Association of Independent Schools.3
+If your family’s expected contribution is less than tuition, the school may make up the difference, according to the National Association of Independent Schools.

 Moore said to apply as early as possible for private school financial aid to get the best shot at “first come” money and to formulate a backup plan if financial aid is declined or is less generous than expected.

-Other private schools across the country also use FACTS, and some schools manage their own payment programs.
+Some plans are run by third-party vendors.
+Some schools manage their own payment programs.
 Payment plans may entail a nominal fee — roughly $50 to $150.